SAP CENTER AT SAN JOSE RULES & REGULATIONS

 • Video/Audio Recorders: The use of video or audio recorders is not permitted.

-HP Pavilion at San Jose Services
+SAP Center at San Jose Services

 • Advance Ticket Sales: While attending Sharks games, fans can buy tickets to future events at the Tickets South location through the end of the first intermission.
 Fans can buy tickets the day of an event at the Tickets North location, beginning two hours prior to the start of the event until the event begins.